World

 We need to understand the underlying causes of population problems

-in the poverty-stricken countries.
-By doing so, we can then
+in poverty-stricken countries.
+By doing so, we can then understand

-understand that implementing measures to control their populations
+that implementing measures to control their populations through

-through family planning or contraception or whatever, will have
+family planning or contraception or whatever will have little

-little or no effect, unless those measures directly help the
+or no effect unless those measures directly help alleviate the

 true nature of poverty.